Latveria: Ultimate Marvel

 In Ultimate Marvel, Latveria was introduced as a bankrupt peasant nation, but thanks to Doctor Doom it was made the ninth richest country on Earth.
 The townsfolk wear Doom's dragon tattoos, which incorporate microfibers that interfaced with the brain, acting as mind control devices.
 Where this Latveria lies is unclear but there are Belgian Flags on display in the background in the one picture displayed of Latveria.

 In Ultimate Marvel Team-Up, Latveria was presented as an impoverished dictatorial theocracy, under "his holiness" President Victor Von Doom (wearing his traditional Marvel armor and cloak).
 They attempted, in collusion with the United States via Nick Fury, to steal the Iron Man technology from Tony Stark; this fails, partly due to the intervention of Spider-Man.
 At some point, however, Doom declared a holy war on the United States, creating tensions between two countries.
 Like most in this comic, this would be ignored and retconned away in later Ultimate Marvel titles.

+Ultimate Universe

+In Earth-6160, a world marked by alternate history due to the interference of the Maker, Latveria is used as his seat of political power, as he reshapes the global status quo, eroding national identities and independence in favor of a new world order, creating a Council composed of leaders of regional power blocs and creating a permanent war economy between their territories, while they operate covertly as a group, keeping their local populations docile and controlled as a worldwide form of shadow government.

+It is shown through Howard Stark's history files that the Maker arrived in 1963, establishing a futuristic enclave known as "The City" in Latveria, showcasing himself as a force of progress to the world and performing feats such as taking care of external threats such as Galactus and performing a moon landing.
+He is regarded as an Imperator, or the de facto ruler of the Earth, due to being the only one capable of keeping the public safe and disseminating technological advances on a regular base, using the organization H.A.N.D as a secret police.
+As Stark rebels against the Maker, he imprisons both of them and Kang inside the City, leaving two years before it opens.